DOAJ/doaj/static_content/_docs/content/faq.md

 Note that it is also possible that if an article has more than one ISSN (i.e. an E-ISSN and a P-ISSN), that those ISSNs could match more than one Journal (one ISSN matching one journal, the other ISSN matching another).
 If both matched journals are owned by your account, this will not stop the article from being imported, but if one of the matched journals is owned by a different account this will cause the import of the article to fail.

 A journal may have two ISSNs: an ISSN for the print version and an ISSN for the electronic version.
 Sometimes the ISSNs of the journal have changed.
-If you need to have the ISSNs of your DOAJ record updated, please [contact us]({{ url_for('doaj.contact') }}) and we will check that the ISSNs are registered at www.issn.org and will then update the record accordingly.
+If you need to have the ISSNs of your DOAJ record updated, please [contact us](/contact/) and we will check that the ISSNs are registered at [the ISSN Portal](https://portal.issn.org/) and will then update the record accordingly.

 **Resolution**: Check that all the Article ISSNs in the file are correct

-If you believe all the ISSNs for the articles are correct, please [contact us]({{ url_for('doaj.contact') }}) with the relevant details.
+If you believe all the ISSNs for the articles are correct, please [contact us](/contact/) with the relevant details.

 #### <a id="One or more articles in this batch have duplicate identifiers"></a>One or more articles in this batch have duplicate identifiers